Mexico tries to relaunch stranded North Korean ship

-MEXICO CITY Mexican rescue workers were trying to refloat a North Korean vessel stranded in the Gulf of Mexico a few miles from a port where it had planned to load fertiliser, authorities said on Tuesday.
+MEXICO CITY, July 15 Mexican rescue workers were trying to refloat a North Korean vessel stranded in the Gulf of Mexico a few miles from a port where it had planned to load fertilizer, authorities said on Tuesday.

 The 6,700-tonne freighter "Mu Du Bong", which had come from Cuba, ran aground on a reef on Monday, 8 miles (13 km) northeast of Tuxpan in Veracruz state, said Ricardo Maza, head of the local emergency services.